wgao19/frontend-basics-refill/README.md

 # Front End Basics Refiller
-As a non-CS major and have been working two years as a front end developer, I find myself lacking the understanding of some basic mechanisms such as how browser works, how JavaScript works, even how computer works, etc. I am therefore taking this chance to try to understand where everything lives and how they work together to produce web pages in a more fundamental level.
+As a non-CS major and have been working (this year - 2016) years as a front end developer, I find myself lacking the understanding of some basic mechanisms such as how browser works, how JavaScript works, even how computer works, etc. I am therefore taking this chance to try to understand where everything lives and how they work together to produce web pages in a more fundamental level.
 This repo is used to organize the articles and books I read on this effort.

 ## How JavaScript Works